integrated-personal-data-system/.github/profile/README.md

 Use-Case-Goal-8: Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective-10: Pilot in collaboration with https://www.curiouslearning.org/

-Use-Case-Goal-9: Homeowners gain better mortgages, and more easily: Objective-11: Gather person-centric mortgage data, extend MyData Ontology, and conduct tech demo and pilots.
+Use-Case-Goal-9: Home Mortgage ecosystem facilitated: Objective-11: Gather person-centric mortgage data, extend MyData Ontology, and conduct tech demo and pilots.

+Use-Case-Goal 10: Pharmacy Operations improve cyber security: Objective: Conduct Tech Demo to recruit contributors.

 ## How anyone can join this project:
 1. [Create a free Github account](https://github.com) then return to this page.